 Curve: The function applied to the input to generate the output.
-See section 8.2.9 Available Curves for more info.
-Depending on curve-type, pressing curve may display the curve editor (see 8.2.10 Curve Editing).
+See section Available Curves for more info.
+Depending on curve-type, pressing curve may display the curve editor (see Curve Editing).

-Switch: Specify a switch to enable Medium or Low rates.
+Switch1 or Switch2: Specify a switch to enable Medium or Low rates.